AlexanderEllis/blog/content/posts/taking-over-my-clipboard.md

 ![GIF of text highlighting going away after I hit copy](highlight-disappears.gif)

-Interestingly this function must run before the copy event is bubbled up fully.
+Interestingly, this function must run before the copy event is fully bubbled up.
 This means that it's intercepting the copy event, modifying the text that's selected, and passing it on, like a man-in-the-middle attack against your clipboard.

 ## This is bad

 This falls into the category of not respecting the user's actions.
-Attribution is important, but changing things outside of what the site should change is a bad pattern.
+Attribution is important, but changing things outside of what the site should be changng is a bad pattern.
 It's like smooth scrolling, where the page commandeers the user's scroll actions.
-I'm strongly of the opinion that you shouldn't do things behind the scenes that diverge from the normal user's expectations.
+I'm strongly of the opinion that you shouldn't do things behind the scenes that diverge from the user's normal expectations.

-One other thing I'm curious about is the validity of the copyright for small text selections.
-I don't know much about copyright, but I'd be curious if an atomic selection from a creative work (like a single character, "—") would fall under the same copyright as the whole work.
+One other thing I'm also curious about is the validity of the copyright for small text selections.
+I don't know much about copyrights, but I'd be curious if an atomic selection from a creative work (like a single character, "—") would fall under the same copyright as the whole work.

-### Maybe copy/paste isn't so bad?

-Ironically, a little reverse searching reveals that this code was copied verbatim from [this StackOverflow post](https://stackoverflow.com/questions/2026335/how-to-add-extra-info-to-copied-web-text?rq=1) (see "Manipulating the selection" from the top answer).
+Ironically, a little reverse searching reveals that this code was copied verbatim without attribution from [this StackOverflow post](https://stackoverflow.com/questions/2026335/how-to-add-extra-info-to-copied-web-text?rq=1) (see "Manipulating the selection" from the top answer).
+Maybe copy/paste isn't so bad?